De Férias com o Ex: Celebs: Future Appearances

 After this season, in 2020, Lipe Ribeiro and Stéfani Bays appeared in A Fazenda 12.
 Lipe finished in 4th place, while Stéfani finished in 3rd place.

 In 2021, Mirela Janis appeared with his boyfriend Yugnir Ângelo in Power Couple Brasil 5, they finished in 8th place in the competition.

 In 2021, Any Borges appeared in Ilha Record 1, where she won the competition.

 In 2021, Gui Araújo appeared in A Fazenda 13, he finished in 11th place in the competition.

 In 2022, Flavio Nakagima and Vitória Bellato appeared in Ilha Record 2.
 Vitória finished in 13th place, while Nakagima won the competition.

 In 2024, Jonas Bento appeared on A Grande Conquista 2, he had to compete for a place to enter in the game and he didn't enter.

+In 2026, Rebecca Alves returned for the second season of De Férias com o Ex Diretoria.